 - Press ESC when finished

-You can copy tiles with CTRL+C and paste them opaquely with CTRL+V and transparently with CTRL+T. This will be helpful when you are working on better, more detailed maptiles.
+While in the tile browser you can copy tiles with CTRL+C and paste them opaquely with CTRL+V and transparently with CTRL+T.